Muna (Muna album): Critical reception

-MUNA was met with critical acclaim upon release.
+MUNA was met with widespread acclaim upon release.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album holds an average score of 82 based on thirteen reviews, indicating "universal acclaim".

 The Line of Best Fit critic David Cobbald gave the album a perfect score, saying "MUNA is all killer no filler.
 From its overall sound down to its finer details, Gavin, Maskin and McPherson have hit the mark completely.
 It's amazing to see a band that are so unapologetically queer excel at their craft and create an album that is quite possibly, if not certainly, their masterpiece."
 Susan Darlington, writing for Loud & Quiet praised the album's overtones of "musical brightness and self-acceptance".
 David Roskin of Gigwise praised the release, saying "With a collection of bangers, slow tunes and refreshing melodies, MUNA are magic.
 They've created a space for all to lose themselves into for a little while, whether to dance or cry, they're here to carve through the monotony and troubles of daily life and transport us to a different, brighter, louder, prouder, and safer place."
 Ben Tipple of DIY writes "It's by far the happiest MUNA have sounded; a celebratory expression of queer love that loses none of the trio’s magic."
 Exclaim! contributor Dede Akomo wrote that the trio "emits a monstrous amount of something our world lacks: queer joy.
 Generation Z is no longer satisfied with simply seeing queer characters suffer in their media, and MUNA represent the counteraction to this anguish."
 In a five star review, Stephen Ackroyd of Dork called the album "A record that doesn't just thrill, but empowers too, it's enough to put MUNA firmly amongst the highest echelon of modern pop bands.
 Quite possibly the album of the year so far."

 Track listing

-All tracks written and produced by Muna, except where noted.
+All tracks written by Katie Gavin and produced by MUNA, except where noted.